matthewsutherland/Text-Mining-Nietzsche/README.md

   cast_dtm(document, word, n)
 ```

 The LDA analysis is run with `LDA`, which comes from the `topicmodels` package.
-But before this is done, we must decide how many topics we would like to model for each book.
-I have decided to use 10 (k) topics, and for replication purposes, we will seed the model with 1234, rather than a random number which is what should normally be used.
+But before this is done, we must decide how many topics to model for each book.
+I have decided to use 10 (k) topics, and for replication purposes, we will seed the model with 1234, rather than a random number which is what should normally be done.

 ```
 library(topicmodels)